Master of the World (character): Fictional character biography

-During the "Civil War II" storyline, Master of the World somehow turned up alive and assumed the alias of Phillipe Beaulieu where he worked on the Board of Governors for the Alpha Flight Space Program representing Canada.
-Master of the World planned to corrupt the evidence in order to isolate Captain Marvel and gain control of the justice system.
-When it is discovered that Aurora was framed and Captain Marvel confront Philllipe Beaulieu, he sheds his disguise revealing himself to be Master of the World.
-Empowering himself with Thundersword's sword from the evidence lockup, Master of the World fought Captain Marvel, where the fight took them to a bar.
-The former villain Thundersword showed up and reclaimed his sword enough for Captain Marvel to subdue Master of the World.
+During the "Civil War II" storyline, Master of the World resurfaces and assumes the alias of Phillipe Beaulieu, working for the Board of Governors for the Alpha Flight Space Program representing Canada.
+Master of the World plans to corrupt the evidence in order to isolate Captain Marvel and gain control of the justice system.
+When it is discovered that Aurora was framed and Captain Marvel confronts Phillipe Beaulieu, he sheds his disguise.
+Empowering himself with Thundersword's sword, Master of the World battles Captain Marvel until Thundersword appears and reclaims his sword.